Part 2 of the making polymer clay tiles adventure. Read Part 1 to see how this started.

 In some respects, this whole process reminds me of making sugar cookies.
 Take the clay, roll it out, cut the shape, repeat until you’re out of clay.
 Or sugar cookie dough.

 Anyway, I keep rolling and cutting until I don’t have enough clay to make any more tiles.
-I take those leftovers and roll them into one pink polymer clay ball, then toss them next to the clay tiles in the pan.
+I take those leftovers and roll them into one pink polymer clay ball, then toss it next to the clay tiles in the pan.

 That one slab o’clay yields five homemade polymer clay tiles that are one-inch square and approximately 3/8th of an inch thick.
 And one polymer clay ball, dimensions unknown.